Darrell Hammond: Personal life

 Hammond married his wife, Elizabeth, on May 9, 1990.
 The couple divorced in the early 1990s, then remarried in 1997.
-They have a daughter together, Mia (born 1998).
-Hammond was seen with another woman several times in May and June 2011, prompting speculation about their marriage.
-During a 2012 appearance on the Imus in the Morning radio program, Hammond revealed that the couple was in the process of divorcing, and shortly later that same year the divorce became final.
+They have a daughter together.
+During a 2012 appearance on the Imus in the Morning radio program, Hammond revealed that the couple was in the process of divorcing, and later that same year the divorce became final.

 Hammond has admitted to struggling with alcoholism and cocaine addiction.
-The death of a close friend in 1991 led to a relapse of drug and alcohol abuse.
-Hammond regularly wears all black when not performing as an homage to another friend who committed suicide in 1992.
+The death of a close friend in 1991 led to a drug and alcohol relapse.
+Hammond regularly wears all black when not performing as an homage to another friend who died by suicide in 1992.
 After another relapse in 2009, Hammond went to rehab.

 In August 2011, Hammond filed a lawsuit against Jose Mendez and Dona Monteleone after a car accident in which he was the passenger.
 Monteleone, who was driving Hammond's vehicle at the time of the accident, is a Manhattan real estate agent.

 During an October 2011 interview with CNN, Hammond revealed that his mother had abused him during his childhood.
-His anxiety from abuse led to cutting, several hospitalizations due to psychiatric issues, and diagnoses which initially included bipolar disorder, schizophrenia, and borderline personality disorder.
+His anxiety from abuse led to cutting, several hospitalizations due to psychiatric problems, and diagnoses which initially included bipolar disorder, schizophrenia, and borderline personality disorder.

 Hammond says that he was medicated throughout his tenure on Saturday Night Live, and that he cut himself backstage and was once taken from the studio to a psychiatric ward.
-The incident helped him come to terms with what he and the doctor who treated him realized was his fundamental issue, the posttraumatic stress disorder stemmed from his abusive childhood.
-Just prior to his 2000 appearance as Al Gore in a sketch parodying that year's first presidential debate, he had a panic attack due to forgetting his lines.
-However, he gave a performance so effective that Gore's campaign staff made him watch it to understand why he had aroused negative reactions in some viewers.
+The incident helped him come to terms with what he and the doctor who treated him realized was his fundamental problem, the posttraumatic stress disorder stemming from his abusive childhood.
+Just prior to his 2000 appearance as Al Gore in a sketch parodying that year's first presidential debate, he had a panic attack after forgetting his lines.
+However, he gave a performance so compelling that Gore's campaign staff made him watch it to understand why some people responded negatively to him.

 HarperCollins published Hammond's memoir, God, If You're Not Up There, I'm F*cked, in 2011.
-It is an account of his abusive childhood, psychiatric issues, struggles with substance abuse, and experiences on Saturday Night Live.
+It is an account of his abusive childhood, psychiatric problems, struggles with substance abuse, and experiences on Saturday Night Live.
 In 2015 he adapted it into a one-man play starring himself, directed by Christopher Ashley, which debuted in San Diego, California, at La Jolla Playhouse to positive reviews.
 The director has expressed plans for a Broadway residency, although Hammond stated he would prefer an actor to play him instead, as he found the tour so stressful he had to be hospitalized twice during the Los Angeles run.